justasoul/Scripts/links.md

   * [Kanboard](https://kanboard.org/): Kanboard is a free and open source Kanban project management software.
   * [Metabase](https://www.metabase.com/): Metabase is the easy, open source way for everyone in your company to ask questions and learn from data.
   * [Neo4j](https://neo4j.com/): Neo4j - The Fastest Path To Graph Success
+  * [ArchiveBox](https://archivebox.io/): ArchiveBox is a powerful, self-hosted internet archiving solution to collect, save, and view websites offline.

 ### Libraries
   * Javascript